SayantanRC/android-training/viewmodel/part-1.md

         lifecycleScope.launch {

-                                                    // Start observing the flow viewmodel.
+                                                    // Start observing the flow from viewmodel.
-                                                    // Initially the value is 0.
+                                                    // Initially the value is "0".
                                                     // We don't need to manually set the
                                                     // value each time on the textview.
                                                     // Whenever the number increases,